cjrd/directed-graph-creator/README.md

 * Click on graph to create a node
 * shift-click and then drag to connect nodes with edges
 * shift-click on a node to change its title
-* click on node or edge and press backspace to delete
+* click on node or edge and press backspace/delete to delete